Bison antiquus: Description

 Compared to the living American bison (Bison bison), B. antiquus was considerably larger and had longer limbs, with the upper limbs being more slender while the lower limbs were more robust.
 The skull was also somewhat more elongate and less domed than that of American bison.
 It reached up to 2.27 m tall, 4.6 m long, and a weight of 1588 kg, with an average of around 800 kg.
 The horns were also considerably larger than those of living American bison and differed somewhat in shape, being on average 87 cm across tip to tip, but could be as much as 106.7 cm across.

 Ecology

+B. antiquus was likely preyed upon by large carnivores, which may have included the American lion (Panthera atrox), the sabertooth cat Smilodon fatalis, and dire wolves (Aenocyon dirus).

+Diet

+Mandible growth series: 2-4 month old (top), 14-16 month old (middle), 26-28 month old (bottom).
+From Rancho La Brea, California.

 Unlike living American bison, which are almost exclusively grazers, dental wear analysis suggests that Bison antiquus was a variable mixed feeder (both browsing and grazing) with an adaptable diet depending on geographical location, with diets varying from strict grazing to mixed feeding.
 Paired dental mesowear and microwear from specimens of B. antiquus from the Southwestern United States dating back to the end of the Last Glacial Period, after the Last Glacial Maximum, has found that they competed with horses for resources and may have been one of the contributing factors in the extirpation of equids from the North American continent.
-B. antiquus was likely preyed upon by large carnivores, which may have included the American lion (Panthera atrox), the sabertooth cat Smilodon fatalis, and dire wolves (Aenocyon dirus).
+Dental mesowear analysis of B. antiquus from Rancho La Brea has found that its diet remained stable and did not experience significant change over the terminal Pleistocene, suggesting it was minimally impacted by shifts in climate.